-All these growth journeys are fuelled by idea generation.
+All these options are fuelled by idea generation.

 You need a process to inspire ideas

-If ideas are fuel for your business, then your team is the engine that uses them to drive the business forward.
-You grow your business when your team’s engine is well fuel with ideas.
+If ideas are fuel for your business, then your team is the engine which uses them to drive the business forward.
+You grow your business when your team’s engine is well fuelled with ideas.

 As we’ve said, everyone likes ideas.
 We need them.

 Idea generation inspires people to come up with ideas.
-It motivates them to think creatively and commit to action.
-People thrive on ideas, and thriving people makes your business thrive.
+It motivates them to think creatively.
+To commit to action.
+People thrive on ideas.
+And thriving people makes your business thrive.